sacreno/clu-for-honorbuddy/trunk/CLU/CLU/Readme.txt

 * Digitalmocking for his initial Elemental Shaman rotation
 * Toney001 for his improvements to the Unholy Deathknight rotation
 * kbrebel04  for his improvements to Subtlety Rogue
+* Dagradt for his PvP rotations.
+* LaoArchAngel for his help with core changes and Rogue changes.
+* Apoc for just about everything :P

 Development Team